 Try the pancakes and cinnamon rolls (Tuesdays and Saturdays only as they come from another bakery!).

-On the outskirts of the center but totally worth your trip.
+Green Kitchen Cafe is a vegan cafe in Brighton a tad on the outskirts of the center but totally worth your trip.
 Has an extensive menu with both indulgent and healthy, lighter options.
-Great portions and price – seems getting that much farther from the center makes things that much cheaper.
-It’s hard to go wrong here, and we paid a couple visits, trying their burgers, breakfasts, and sandwiches.
+Great portions and price and it’s hard to go wrong here.
+We paid a couple visits, trying their burgers, breakfasts, and sandwiches.
+Everything is oh-so-homemade and delicious.
+Note that it’s a small space with just a few tables, but we never had trouble getting one.

 Black Mocha (vegan options)

-This spot is great for getting some work done.
+This vegan-friendly cafe is great for getting some work done.
 Lots of room upstairs, with lots of wall outlets.
 Grab a spot by the window for great people watching.
-They usually have one or two raw vegan desserts and plant milks for coffee.
+They several plant milks for coffee and some of the most delicious vegan cakes in Brighton.
+Just look at that chocolate mousse!

 Brighton Vegan Quick Bites

-All vegan donut shop.
+These are the vegan donuts in Brighton!
 We were excited to see an all vegan donut shop but sad to see they didn’t have any classic flavors.
 This seems to be a thing with vegan donut shops rather than this place in particular.
 The formula seems to be put ALL THE FLAVORS together and it’ll be good.
 Not necessarily the case.
 Veren is still holding out for a good old fashioned glazed donut.

 We tried the cinnamon sugar donut and it was good – a bit too crispy on the outside though.